w233w/4D-tic-tac-toe/README.md

-# pygame_4d_tic_tac_toe
+# 4D tic tac toe

 ## Introduction

 This game is an advanced version of tic tac toe.
-You can find the rules on Game Play section.
+You can find the rules on Game Play section. \
+Game development from pygame.

 ## Start Game
 ```shell